steve-esteban/hotel-booking/README.md

 # Future improvements
 - Add authentication with JWT.
-- Add atributes to hanlde authorization to specific resources (like rights to modify a specific reservation).
+- Add attributes to handle authorization to specific resources (like rights to modify a specific reservation).
 - Add Unit Tests.
-- Add Admin section to handle features with higher priviliges.
+- Add Admin section to handle features with higher privileges.
 - Add API Health Check.
 - Add Audit logs to log important operations (like removing reservations).
 - Create Postman collection.